ms-jpq/coq_nvim/docs/PERF.md

 Even after the results are shown to the user, work can still be done!

-As a consequence of being able to resume and interrupt most parts of the data pipeline, it then becomes possible to process and shove un-used results into the cache, so on the next keystroke, more results are instantly avliable.
+As a consequence of being able to resume and interrupt most parts of the data pipeline, it then becomes possible to process and shove unused results into the cache, so on the next keystroke, more results are instantly available.